ansible-collections/overview/removal_from_ansible.rst

 Process
 ~~~~~~~

 #.
-Update the removal issue in the collection's issue tracker, and close the issue.
+Update the removal issue in the collection's issue tracker and close the issue.
 #.
 Announce cancelled removal in The Bullhorn.
 #.
 Re-add collection to Ansible X+1 as described in :ref:`readd_collection`.